How TheHyperBot Works

 Risk Disclosure

 Trading perpetual futures involves substantial risk of loss.
 Leverage amplifies both gains and losses.
 Past performance does not guarantee future results.
 Only trade with capital you can afford to lose entirely.
-TheHyperBot is a tool — it does not eliminate market risk.
-The safety mechanisms (circuit breaker, regime gate) reduce but do not eliminate the possibility of significant losses.
-This does not constitute financial advice.
+TheHyperBot is a tool and does not eliminate market, execution, liquidation, or operational risk.
+Safety mechanisms reduce some risks but cannot guarantee protection.
+You are responsible for verifying all orders and positions on Hyperliquid.